Garagulya/react-to-do-list-demo/README.md

 - see the completion date of each completed task;
 - uncomplete a task (it goes to the end of the uncompleted task list above).

+Also:
-If a browser window is refreshed, all completed tasks are removed and not displayed anymore.
-All completed tasks are automatically removed after 1 minute of completion time.
-All completed tasks are ordered by completion time.
+- If a browser window is refreshed, all completed tasks are removed and not displayed anymore.
+- All completed tasks are automatically removed after 1 minute of completion time.
+- All completed tasks are ordered by completion time.
+- Local storage is used to save the list of the uncompleted tasks.